By Kevin Heffernan

 Unpacking the evolution of American society in pop culture and real life, through diverse lenses

-Fresh off a weekend in Brooklyn with On Air Fest, LIFTED podcast host Holly Kirkpatrick has returned home with an arsenal of ideas, strategies, stories and lessons learned.
-Season 2 of LIFTED is in full production swing!
+Fresh off a weekend in Brooklyn with On Air Fest, we’ve returned home with an arsenal of ideas, strategies, stories and lessons learned.
+Season 2 of our podcast LIFTED is in full production swing!
 More on that below.

 Jenna Wortham, co-host of Still Processing, was an inspiring presenter at that conference, and her work, opinions and logic are on full display in each episode of this cast, available wherever you get your podcasts.